floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap_advanced.md

 **ldap.idp.tls.client_auth.certificate:** The client certificate.
 You can specify the certificate in PEM format inline or specify an absolute pathname using the syntax `#{file:/path/to/certificate.pem}`.
 You can also specify several certificates to specify a certificate chain.

-**lpda.idp.tls.client_auth.private_key:** The private key that belongs to the client certificate.
+**ldap.idp.tls.client_auth.private_key:** The private key that belongs to the client certificate.
 You can specify the key in PEM format inline or specify an absolute pathname using the syntax `#{file:/path/to/private-key.pem}`.

 **ldap.idp.tls.client_auth.private_key_password:** If the private key is encrypted, you must specify the key password using this option.